tnir/eksctl/site/content/gitops-quickstart/01-apply-gitops.md

 - xxx: What will be installed on the cluster as part of this command

-This will set up Flux on their cluster and load GitOps Quick Start config files into your repo.
+This will set up Flux on your cluster and load GitOps Quick Start config files into your repo.
 It will use templating to add your cluster name and region to the configuration so that key cluster components that need those values can work (e.g. `alb-ingress`).